Skip to content

 The plan is unpopular.
 About 57% of registered voters report feeling negatively about Project 2025, according to an NBC News poll in September.

-In a statement regarding the linking of Trump to Project 2025 on Tuesday, Trump campaign senior adviser Danielle Alvarez said, “Only President Trump and the campaign, and NOT any other organization or former staff, represent policies for the second term.”
+In a statement Tuesday regarding the linking of Trump to Project 2025, Trump campaign senior adviser Danielle Alvarez said: “Only President Trump and the campaign, and NOT any other organization or former staff, represent policies for the second term.”

-Asked for comment on Project 2028, Republican National Committee spokeswoman Anna Kelly said in a statement on Tuesday: “Kamala Harris’ handlers want to talk about anything else but their candidate’s own words: Harris wouldn’t change a thing about the last four years of high prices, wide-open borders, violent crime, and chaos … Manifesto or not, Harris has doubled down on her agenda to wreck our economy and open our southern border to violent criminals.”
+Asked for comment on Project 2028, Republican National Committee spokesperson Anna Kelly said in a statement Tuesday: “Kamala Harris’ handlers want to talk about anything else but their candidate’s own words: Harris wouldn’t change a thing about the last four years of high prices, wide-open borders, violent crime, and chaos. … Manifesto or not, Harris has doubled down on her agenda to wreck our economy and open our southern border to violent criminals.”

-Ultimately, some observers question the morality — and legality — of texting a document to voters that’s known to be false.
+Ultimately, some observers question the morality — and legality — of texting a document to voters that is known to be false.

 “Sending direct appeals while impersonating a campaign is some kind of violation,” said Matt Jordan, a misinformation expert at Pennsylvania State University.
 “It all flows from one of the worst Supreme Court decisions of our lifetime: Citizens United.”
 The ruling in 2010 enabled corporations and other outside groups to spend unlimited funds on elections.